c-emman/stock_insights_assistant/README.md

 **Why**: Simple but effective.
 For internal tooling, this handles transient rate limits without over-engineering (no request queuing, no persistent rate tracking).

+### 6. Default Industry Assumption
+**Decision**: When no industry is specified for top gainers/losers queries, default to "technology".

+**Why**: Technology stocks tend to have the highest volatility and are most commonly queried for top movers.
+This provides a sensible default rather than returning an error or asking for clarification.
+Users can always specify another industry explicitly.

+### 7. Model Selection Strategy
+**Decision**: Use `gpt-4.1` for query parsing and `gpt-4.1-mini` for response formatting.

+**Why**: Query parsing requires higher accuracy for intent/symbol extraction—mistakes here break the entire flow.
+Response formatting is more forgiving (just presenting data nicely), so the faster/cheaper mini model is sufficient.
+This balances accuracy where it matters most while optimizing cost and latency.

 ## What I'd Improve With More Time

 1. **Caching** - Add Redis/memory cache for quotes (TTL ~60s) to reduce API calls